NaraeJang/Wegic/README.md

 #### Google App Script

-Understanding how Google App Script works took time, but it proved interesting to use Google Sheets as a Database for the app.
+Understanding how Google App Script works took time, but it proved to be interesting to use Google Sheets as a Database for the app.

 #### Deep Dive into Functions